-If you make a report to the University, investigators will conduct an investigation, as appropriate, and send a report to the Center for Student Conflict Management (CSCM) if the allegation is against a student or the appropriate decision making authority (outlined in University Policy 106) if the allegation is against a staff member, visitor, patient or guest.
-For more information about the process for bringing a complaint against a non-student, please see University Policy 106.
-The appropriate University official will connect with you to discuss your options, including participating in the conduct process, connecting to resources available to support you, and planning a process for moving forward.
-Some things the University may be able to help arrange are:
+If you choose to make a report to the University, DPS investigators will conduct an investigation, as appropriate, and send a report to the Center for Student Conflict Management (CSCM).
+If they haven't done so already, staff members from the CSCM will then connect with you to discuss your options, including steps in the conduct process, resources available to support you, and the planned process for moving forward.
+If you make a complaint to the University you have the right to withdraw that complaint at any time.